Clostridioides difficile toxin B: Cytotoxicity

 Several studies have demonstrated that the presence of TcdB in mammalian cells leads to rapid changes within cell morphology and cell signaling.
 Within a short period of time, cells have the appearance of plaque with small dosages of TcdB and TcdA.
 In addition, death of the cells is a major impact of these toxins after cells have been intoxicated.
 An investigation by Donta et al., forwarded that TcdB has serious impacts in other mammalian cells such as chinese hamster ovary cells, human cervical epithelial cells, mouse adrenal cells, rat hepatocytes and rat astrocytes (Fig.3).

 The cytotoxic activity is based on cell types, which could range from 4-fold to 200-fold.
 Generally, when cells are infected with TcdB, they not only lose their structural integrity, but also diminutions of F-actin filaments.
 Cell roundings by TcdB take no longer than 2 hours (Fig. 4), but as far as cell death goes, it can take approximately 24 hours.
-With regard to Clostridium difficile-associated diarrhea (CDAD), the effects of cytopathicity are more critical than actual cell death because once cells lose integrity of the cytoskeleton actin filament, they also lose its normal function.
+With regard to C. difficile-associated diarrhea (CDAD), the effects of cytopathicity are more critical than actual cell death because once cells lose integrity of the cytoskeleton actin filament, they also lose its normal function.

 Effects on small GTPases

 The cause of cytotoxic activity by TcdB within the host cell is mainly mediated via receptor endocytosis.
 Acidic endosomes allow toxin B to enter the cytosol.
 This phenomenon takes place by a binding receptor region, which enables toxin to enter host cells.
 Through the accessibility of the host cells' cytosol, TcdB deactivates the small GTPases (Fig. 5), e.g. the Rho family members Rac and Cdc42 by the process of glycosylation of threonine 35 in Cdc42 and Rac, and threonine 37 in Rho.
 These Rho GTPases are found ubiquitously in the cytosol of eukaryotic cells that are responsible for the organization of the actin cytoskeleton because the toxins in the cytosol cause condensation of actin filaments as a consequence of cell rounding and membrane blebbing (Fig. 3), which ultimately leads to apoptosis.
 TcdB causes critical changes to cell dynamics and morphology.
 Figure 3 shows the probable effect of toxin B on a cell's surface; membrane blebbing (black arrows).
 In addition, TcdB inactivates Rho GTPases.
 As a consequence, cell-cell junctions are disrupted, which enhances epithelial permeability of toxin B and fluid accumulation in the lumen.
-This is one of the main causative agents in contracting Clostridium difficile-associated diarrhea (CDAD)(Fig. 5).
+This is one of the main causative agents in contracting C. difficile-associated diarrhea (CDAD)(Fig. 5).

 Furthermore, the rate of hydrolysis by TcdB of UDP-glucose is approximately five-fold greater than TcdA.
 Several studies have indicated that Rho exhibits posttranslational modification through prenylation and carboxymethylation, which occurs in the cytoplasmic side of the plasma membrane, hence, the exchange of GTP to GDP.
 When TcdB binds to Rho and other small GTPases, GTP hydrolyzes to GDP, which leads to GTP-bound (active) to GDP-bound (inactive) (Fig. 5).
 In addition, this interchange activity is regulated by guanine factors in the cell's cytosol.